aeonix/aeon-rebase/README.md

 Security: Using the power of a distributed peer-to-peer consensus network, every transaction on the network is cryptographically secured.
 Individual wallets have a 24 word mnemonic that is only displayed once, and can be written down to backup the wallet.
 Wallet files are encrypted with a passphrase to ensure they are useless if stolen.

 Untraceability: By taking advantage of ring signatures, a special property of certain types of cryptography, AEON is able to ensure that transactions are not only untraceable, but have an optional measure of ambiguity that ensures that transactions cannot easily be tied back to an individual user or computer.

+# How is AEON different from Monero?

+Compared to our CryptoNote big brother, here are AEON's main advantages:

+1:
+Mobile-friendly

+1 MB scratchpad allows AEON to run efficiently on mobile devices alongside regular laptops and desktops.

+2:
+Different proof-of-work

+AEON's lightweight PoW (CryptoNote-Lite) allows for faster verification of the blockchain.

+3:
+Blockchain pruning for scalability

+Pruning allows the blockchain to stay small and not outgrow devices with limited storage.
+This feature also improves anonymity by reducing age-based attacks.

+4:
+Fast syncing

+Compared to Bitcoin variants, CryptoNote coins typically have higher verification, leading to more orphaned blocks.
+AEON helps this issue by using a 4-minute blocktime, reducing sync by a factor of four.
+Coupled with our lighter PoW, sync times on lower end devices can be improved by 10x or more.

+5:
+Optional lightweight transfers

+Overall, AEON seeks to be a lightweight-Monero, similar to how Litecoin seeks to be a lightweight-Bitcoin.
+While still drawing from the technical advantages of Monero and CryptoNote, AEON has distinct development goals and an independent community that enable it to thrive as its own currency

 # About this Project